jasamy/validator/README.md

 Extensibility
 -------------

-The library is extensible via the Base Class, eg.
+The library is extensible via the Base Class, for example the following class creates a required field rule.

 ```php